-Carrie Lane returns for her second year with the Nebraska track and field team in 2013, serving as the Huskers' throws coach.
+Carrie Lane returns for her third year with the Nebraska track and field team in 2014, serving as the Huskers' throws coach.

 Lane guided the Husker throwers to an impressive campaign in 2012, highlighted by NCAA discus champion Chad Wright.
 In addition to the NCAA title in her first year with NU, Lane also coached four athletes to first-team All-America accolades and one conference title.